 London: A.H.
 Bullen for William Heinemann, 1915.
 Hardcover.
-6 vols.
+6 volumes.
 8vo (19.3 cm, 7.6"). lxiii, 458 pp.; 442 pp.; 498 pp.; 422 pp.; 524 pp.; 452 pp. Edited by Montague Summers.

-First thus: First collected edition stated; limited edition #663 of 760.
+First edition: First collected edition stated; limited edition #663 of 760.
 Aphra Behn (1640-1689) spied for Charles II in the Dutch war; however, her pay withheld, she was imprisoned for debt.
 Upon release, Behn was highly prolific as the first Englishwoman to become a professional author.
 She wrote plays, poetry, novels, translations of Ovid and Sappho among others, songs, and many pamphlets.
-A popular author, Behn's writings were well-paced with wit and addressed issues such as misogyny, arranged marriage, female passion, empowered women and racism.
+A popular author, Behn's writings were well-paced with wit and addressed issues such as misogyny, arranged marriage, female passion, empowered women, and racism.
 Behn was buried in Poet's Corner, Westminster Abbey.